Dante Gabriel Rossetti: Cheyne Walk years

 Jane Morris, whom Rossetti had used as a model for the Oxford Union murals he painted with William Morris and Edward Burne-Jones in 1857, also sat for him during these years, she "consumed and obsessed him in paint, poetry, and life".
 Jane Morris was also photographed by John Robert Parsons, whose photographs were painted by Rossetti.
 In 1869, Morris and Rossetti rented a country house, Kelmscott Manor at Kelmscott, Oxfordshire, as a summer home, but it became a retreat for Rossetti and Jane Morris to have a long-lasting and complicated liaison.
 They spent summers there with the Morrises' children, while William Morris travelled to Iceland in 1871 and 1873.

 During these years, Rossetti was prevailed upon by friends, in particular Charles Augustus Howell, to exhume his poems from his wife's grave which he did, collating and publishing them in 1870 in the volume Poems by D. G. Rossetti.
 They created controversy when they were attacked as the epitome of the "fleshly school of poetry".
 Their eroticism and sensuality caused offence.
 One poem, "Nuptial Sleep", described a couple falling asleep after sex.
 It was part of Rossetti's sonnet sequence The House of Life, a complex series of poems tracing the physical and spiritual development of an intimate relationship.
 Rossetti described the sonnet form as a "moment's monument", implying that it sought to contain the feelings of a fleeting moment, and reflect on their meaning.
 The House of Life was a series of interacting monuments to these moments – an elaborate whole made from a mosaic of intensely described fragments.
 It was Rossetti's most substantial literary achievement.

-The collection included some translations, including his "Ballad Of Dead Ladies", an 1869 translation of François Villon's poem "Ballade des dames du temps jadis".
+The 1870 collection Poems included some translations, such as his "Ballad Of Dead Ladies", an 1869 translation of François Villon's poem "Ballade des dames du temps jadis".
 (The word "yesteryear" is credited to Rossetti as a neologism used for the first time in this translation.)

 In 1881, Rossetti published a second volume of poems, Ballads and Sonnets, which included the remaining sonnets from The House of Life sequence.